 The organization must deposit all depository taxes (such as employment tax, excise tax, and corporate income tax) electronically.
-Generally, electronic fund transfers are made using the Electronic Federal Tax Payment System (EFTPS).
-For more information about EFTPS or to enroll in EFTPS, visit the EFTPS website at EFPTS.gov, or call 1-800-555-4477 (TTY/TDD 1-800-733-4829).
-You can also get Pub.
+Generally, electronic funds transfers are made using the Electronic Federal Tax Payment System (EFTPS).
+For more information about EFTPS or to enroll in EFTPS, go to EFTPS.gov, or call 800-555-4477.
+To contact EFTPS using Telecommunications Relay Services (TRS) for people who are deaf, hard of hearing, or have a speech disability, dial 711 and then provide the TRS assistant the 800-555-4477 number above or 800-733-4829.
+Also, see Pub.
 966, Electronic Federal Tax Payment System: A Guide to Getting Started.